aklump/post_commit/README.md

         jobs added: 1
         --------------------------------------------------------------------------------
 1. Assert that the absolute path to the job is appended to _pending.txt_.
+1. Begin monitoring the _complete.txt_ log using `tail -f complete.txt`.
+1. Manually run the jobs with `./bin/post_commit run`.
+1. Assert you see output from your job in _complete.txt_.

 ### Part 2 of 4: Register Web Hook